axg74/docker_laravel/README.md

 # docker_laravel
-a simple local dev env for laravel development as an point of inspiration :)
+a simple local dev env for laravel development as a point of inspiration :)